datanomous-uk/appgenpro/CONFIG.md

     - `watch_list` is a list of role names (the `role` of the roles).
 This means that whenever this specific role sends a message, our role will be able to "think" about using one of the specified `actions` and act accordingly.
 You must specify `watch_list` if you specified any `actions`.
 If there are no `watch_list` then the agent will not act, it will only be capable of making LLM calls and following its prefix template to execute tasks.
     - `actions` is a list of actions that must be implemented as a class under `appgen/actions`.
 These actions will be ran by the agent if the agent is talking to any role specified in `watch_list` and the action is appropriate to execute given the context of the conversation at the time.

 2. `tasks` is a list of dictionaries.
-This list describes the `TaskChain` that will be executed to build a particular app.
-Each dictionary represents a `TaskChain` object with configurable fields:
+This list describes the `Tasks` that will be executed to build a particular app.
+The tasks comes with configurable fields:
     - `name` of the task.
 This must be an implemented class under `appgen/tasks`.
     - `description` of what the task does.
     - `assistant_role_name` is the assistant agent role that will work on the task.
 The role name must be specified in the `team`.